paulyoder/ember-data-date-only-transform/README.md

 [![npm Version][npm-badge]][npm]
 [![Build Status][travis-badge]][travis]

-This addon provides a `date-only` transform to correctly transform date fields in an API that don't include the time.
+This addon provides a `date-only` transform for API fields that only include the date and no time info.
 It correctly adjusts for a browser quirk where parsing a date string without time can return a Date object for the previous date.

 Here's a quick example showing the browser quirk when parsing a date string in the browser console:
 ```